parisleaf/wp.parisleaf.com/README.md

 ## Deploy via dokku-alt

 In staging and production, this app is deployed via dokku-alt and linked to a MariaDB container.
 Refer to dokku-alt's [documentation](https://github.com/dokku-alt/dokku-alt) for more information.

+### Refresh permalinks after deploy

+If you're experiencing problems accessing WP-API routes after a new deploy, try clearing the permalink cache.